 Works that qualify for the tax shelter include:

-European audiovisual works, including fiction, documentary and animated films, series intended for television or webseries;
+European audiovisual works, including fiction, documentary and animated films or series intended for television, web series, and virtual reality productions.

-International productions, such as fiction films, documentary or animated films intended for cinema.
+International productions, such as fiction films, documentaries, animated films or virtual reality productions intended for cinema.

 In addition to the tax shelter, qualifying international co-productions that are part of a bilateral coproduction agreement can also count on support from the Flanders Audiovisual Fund (VAF).
 This is the cultural public funding body of Flanders.
 Via its specialized VAF/Film Fund, it co-finances the production of (foreign) feature, medium-length and short films.